-- (II) The functions and role attorneys are supposed to have after enforcement of the CDCA.

-- attorneys' effort in creating practical consensuses or legal precedents. - to convince the judges of the plan's fairness. - attorneys to convince the judges of the fairness of a restructuring plan. - cases - debtors that they have difficulty in fulfillment by the cause not attributable to themselves - 4.
-How attorneys should assist debtors in raising objections or making appeals against the total amount of debts - the banks on the special clauses for residence loan in order to retain their own residences. - clearance
+- (II) The functions and role attorneys are supposed to have after enforcement of the CDCA. - 1.
+How attorneys should convince the court judges to deem a restructuring plan as fair and just: - (1) Whether a restructuring plan is fair and just is an uncertain legal concept that requires the attorneys' effort in creating practical consensuses or legal precedents. - (2) As the court's opinion on a restructuring plan's fairness is not clear and there are no massive petitions for bankruptcy like what happened in Japan, it is hard for creditors meeting to agree to restructuring plans.
+Therefore it is more important for attorneys to try to convince the judges of the plan's fairness. - (3) In Taiwan's the CDCA, there is no stipulation about the calculation of minimum paying off amount for personal restructuring with salaries, hence it is even more important for attorneys to convince the judges of the fairness of a restructuring plan. - 2.
+How attorneys should convince the court judges to make a liability-free rule for clearance cases - 3.
+Regarding to cases with successful negotiations in 2006, how attorneys should explain for debtors that they have difficulty in fulfillment by the cause not attributable to themselves - 4.
+How attorneys should assist debtors in raising objections or making appeals against the total amount of debts - 5.
+How attorneys should assist debtors who have petitioned for restructuring in negotiation with the banks on the special clauses for residence loan in order to retain their own residences. - 6.
+How attorneys negotiate for debtors with the banks before petitioning for restructuring or clearance